Intentional Underemployment In Orlando Divorce Or Child Support Actions

 If the court determines that the opposing party did not lose their job at no fault of their own then the judge may impute a higher income on that person for calculation of support payments.
 This means that even though Client A only earns ten thousand dollars a year, the judge can issue an order that child support be calculated as if he earned fifty thousand dollars a year.
 Of course this is after a showing of sufficient evidence and if the higher income imputation is found to be in the child’s best interests.

-If you have a divorce or child support case you should call Orlando family law attorney Sean Smallwood to review your case.
-The firm offers free consultations and payment plans for many clients who need them.
+If you have a divorce or child support case matter, you should call Orlando-based attorney Sean Smallwood to review your case.
+The firm offers payment plans for many clients who need them.
 Call now: 407-347-4738

 Sean Smallwood is an Orlando divorce attorney for the law firm Sean Smallwood, Orlando Divorce & Family Law P.A. where he represents clients in all areas of family law and divorce.
 100% of the practice is devoted to family law.
 As an attorney in Orlando, he has helped many families with a wide variety of family law cases including Divorce, Child Custody, Child Support, and many other issues.